isomerpages/imda-oin/_ongoing-challenges/1e-innovplus10.md

     <input type="checkbox" id="list-item-2">
     <label for="list-item-2"> Learning Solution to Translate the Theory-based Knowledge of Pressure Injuries into Practical Skills for Nurses through Lifelike Experience in a Simulated Environment.</label>
       <ul>
         <li><b><h4>AB Hospital (Company Pseudonym)</h4></b>We are a public hospital seeking a learning solution to translate the theory-based knowledge of pressure injuries into practical skills for nurses through lifelike experience in a simulated environment.
 The solution would also serve as a platform where new best practices related to pressure injuries are accessible by nurses at their own time and place.
-We envisage that the solution would enhance the users' learning experiences with better retention of pressure injury related knowledge that could be translated to better quality of care rendered to patients, leading to improvement of patient outcomes<br><br>
+We envisage that the solution would enhance the users' learning experiences with better retention of pressure injury related knowledge that could be translated to better quality of care rendered to patients, leading to improvement of patient outcomes.

 <h5>What We Are Looking For</h5>

 The requirements of the solution should meet the following:<br>
     • Portable and accessible by users at their own time and place<br>
     • Modular allowing add-ons of other clinical topics, not limiting to pressure injury.<br>